rupeshm/ruby_bdd/README.md

    - For advance reporting, execute the command 'cucumber -f pretty -f html -o report.html'

-     This will output the result to STDOUT and also it will create a report.html file under rubby_bdd folder
+     This will output the result to STDOUT and also it will create a report.html file under ruby_bdd folder